merenbach/project/README.md

 # README for Project

+## TODO
+- Make sure we're using *only* the CSS files that we need
+- Make sure that CSS files are included in the right order
+- Fix styling on contact form
+    - MAKE SURE WE ARE CLEARING OUR FLOATS

 ## Notes
 - To get flatpages (per site) filtered per site search form *and* to get Software indexed and showing up on merenbach.com *only*, I had to rename the "site" attribute on the search index for Software to something like pub_site.
 Maybe it was conflicting with something else, elsewhere in the system.